isovector/certainty-by-construction/src/book/9-posets.lagda.md

 require an equivalence relation on the underlying carrier `A` to having a meaningful notion of "equality" when discussing antisymmetry.
 However, as always, dealing with setoids and doing this "properly" is a huge pain, and thus we will cheat for presentation purposes and use propositional equality.
+Don't worry; the posets in the standard library are fully setoid-powered, if you ever need to use one in real anger.

 ```agda
 private variable